 We compile these developments in Figure~\ref{fig:roadmapsECDLP}.
 To compare results produced years apart, we translate logical resource counts (width, Toffoli/$T$-count, depth) into physical-qubit requirements using a single, widely used costing model: (i) a 2D surface code with lattice surgery \cite{Litinski2019}; (ii) non-Clifford cost is $T$-limited with dedicated magic-state factories, using Bravyi--Haah distillation through 2023 and magic-state cultivation thereafter \cite{Bravyi2012,Gidney2024_MSCultivation}; (iii) the code distance is chosen from a fixed per-job failure budget; and (iv) we count all tiles, including data, factory, and routing infrastructure.
 One exception in Fig.~\ref{fig:roadmapsECDLP} is the 2023 ECC-256 black square at $126{,}133$, which reports the cat-qubit physical count from Gouzien \emph{et\,al.}~\cite{Gouzien2023_ECC}; we include it as a cross-architecture comparator and do not re-cost it through a 2D surface code.
 Gidney and Eker{\aa} give the canonical end-to-end example for RSA-2048 under these assumptions \cite{GidneyEkera2019_RSA2048}.
+Likewise, we do not fold the 2026 Pinnacle RSA-2048 estimate into the gray series because it is quoted on its native QLDPC architecture rather than re-costed through the common 2D surface-code model \cite{Webster2026_Pinnacle}.
 The same rules are applied when back-casting earlier ECDLP estimates and when placing newer ones.